heycarsten/personal-page/README.md

 I have not included “tech stack” stuff here: programming languages, frameworks, libraries.
 This stuff is forever in flux, sure I have my core knowledge of Ruby, JavaScript, Rails, Ember, Node, Python, etc. but I'm also interested in Rust, Elixir, TypeScript, React, Elm, Go, and beyond.
 I consider it my job to be open to working with any technology under the right circumstances.

+## Beyond technology

+I have a lot of other interests outside of software and related technologies.
+I enjoy spending time with my family…